 - Who are the actual end-customers and what do they consider the product to be?

-- What is the original problem that the problem is solving?
+- What is the original problem that the product is solving?

 The narrowing questions look at the existing situation and organization and narrow the Product Definition and making it practical to start with.
 Typical narrowing questions are: